PacktPublishing/Node-Cookbook-3rd-Ed/6-Working-with-Web-Frameworks/content.md

 }
 ```

-If we start our server with:
+let's start our server with:

 ```sh
 $ node index.js